revatishelat/DownIES/README.md

 # DownIES
-DownIES (IES - IORA Ecological Solutions) is a climate forecasting API that provides statistically downscaled data for India and climate variable analytics for minimum and maximum temperatures and rainfall for the selected region.
+DownIES (IES - IORA Ecological Solutions) is a climate forecasting API that provides statistically downscaled data for Indian administrative boundries and climate variable analytics for minimum and maximum temperatures and rainfall for the selected region.

 > Six GCMs and Four Downscaling Algorithms